vlatko-v/drivendata-Conser-vision-Image-Classification/README.md

 <img src="visuals/accuracy_loss_epochs.png" width="750">

-At a meager 41% accuracy on the validation set, the model with image augmentation did not do a great job at classifying the species correctly.
+Overall, at a meager 41% accuracy on the validation set, the model with image augmentation did not do a great job at classifying the species correctly.

 In terms of Categorical Cross-Entropy loss, the validation score was much closer to the training dataset.
 Both sets, however, cannot boast a very low loss (2.1 for the validation set).